dataace01/Credit-Card-Fraud-Detection/README.md

 Extreme Gradient Boosting (XGBoost) is an open-source library that provides an efficient and effective implementation of the gradient boosting algorithm. ...
 XGBoost can be used directly for regression predictive modeling.
 In this tutorial, you will discover how to develop and evaluate XGBoost regression models in Python.

 Using AUC - ROC curve is a performance measurement for the classification problems at various threshold settings.
 ROC is a probability curve and AUC represents the degree or measure of separability.
 It tells how much the model is capable of distinguishing between classes.
 Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.
-By analogy, the Higher the AUC, the better the model is at distinguishing between patients with the disease and no disease.
+By analogy, the Higher the AUC, the better the model is at distinguishing between transactions fraudulent or not.
 The ROC curve is plotted with TPR against the FPR where TPR is on the y-axis and FPR is on the x-axis.

 Precision quantifies the number of positive class predictions that actually belong to the positive class.
 Recall quantifies the number of positive class predictions made out of all positive examples in the dataset.
 F-Measure provides a single score that balances both the concerns of precision and recall in one number.